A Novel Sliced Fused Gromov-Wasserstein Distance: Conclusion

 \section{Conclusion}

-In this work, we address the computational challenges of GW and FGW by developing novel lower bounds.
-For this, we extend TLB to the fused case and reveal its connection to a Wasserstein problem.
-Leveraging this connection and employing a numerical quadrature scheme for the underlying 1D OTs, we formulate an effective sliced FGW.
-This novel distance defines a pseudo-metric interpolating between TLB and SW.
-We also shed light on the dimensional dependence of SW.
-Our experiments underscore efficiency and applicability of our FGW variants for shape comparison and graph isomorphism testing.
-Besides contributing to the literature on sliced hierarchical OT \cite{piening2025smw, nguyen2025sotdd} we overcome the limitations of sliced GW \cite{vayer2019sgw}.
+We address the computational limits of GW and FGW by introducing new lower bounds.
+Extending TLB to the fused setting and linking it to a Wasserstein problem, we derive an efficient sliced FGW via numerical quadrature of 1D OTs.
+Our work bridges TLB and SW, clarifies SW’s dimensional behavior, and proves effective for shape and graph comparisons, thereby overcoming the limitations of sliced GW \cite{vayer2019sgw}.
 In future research, the calculation of local distance distribution required for AE, FTLB, and SFTLB may be further accelerated via sweep-line algorithms \cite{sato2020fast}, which is not studied in this work.